nodejs/benchmarking/benchmarks/README.md

-The website for (e) is built by mirroring the content of https://github.com/nodejs/benchmarking/tree/master/www and then adding the lastest charts by pulling them from /home/benchmark/charts the benchmark data machine.
+The website for (e) is built by mirroring the content of https://github.com/nodejs/benchmarking/tree/master/www and then adding the latest charts by pulling them from /home/benchmark/charts the benchmark data machine.
 These two steps are done by the www build infrastructure.